-- 3/4 Cup of Red Quinoa Usually available in the bulk aisle in your grocery store
+- ¾ cup Red Quinoa Usually available in the bulk aisle in your grocery store

 - Put the Ancho Chile’s in a small microwavable bowl.
 Heat one cup of water in the microwave for 3 minutes, then add the hot water to the Chile's.
-Allow the Chile's to steep until they soften, about 5 minutes.
+Allow Chile's too steep until they soften, about 5 minutes.

-- Next, take your cleaned Shrimp and saute in a pan over medium-high heat with 2-3 tablespoons of Olive Oil /Or GrapeSeed oil.
+- Next, take your cleaned Shrimp and saute in a pan over medium-high heat with 2-3 tablespoons of Olive Oil /Or Grapeseed oil.
 From there you’ll be looking for the Shrimp to start turning pink around the edges.
-At that point, wait another minute or so depending on how many Shrimp your cooking.
+At that point, wait another minute or so, depending on how many Shrimp you're cooking.
 Then turn the Shrimp and continue cooking till all your Shrimp are a nice pink color.
 Remove from pan and place on a paper towel to drain.

 - (Chef Tip: place your oven on a low temp and add your plates while bringing everything together).
 Top your Quinoa with the Shrimp, add a little extra Romesco sauce on top, and garnish with a green herb you enjoy like parsley or basil.